 "Growing up in New Hampshire and going to private school in Maine, both of which are predominantly white, I struggled with the exact same thing of 'I’m the only person who looks like this, should I be here?'
 However, it’s always been in my personality to make my own path and to take on the mentality of, 'Ok, well I stand out, which means you’re looking at me.
 Now that I have your attention, I’m going to show you my hard work and I’m going to show you everything that I’m worth.
 You’re welcome."

-How do you juggle your career in the ballet, your YouTube channel, and modelling gigs like this one?
+How do you juggle your career in the ballet, your YouTube channel, and modeling gigs like this one?
 What’s the best piece of advice you can give to our readers who also have big dreams and want practical tips on how to achieve them?

 "I’m able to juggle everything because I enjoy doing it so much.
 I am obsessed with social media and pop culture.
 The Real Housewives, RuPaul's Drag Race — whose side are you on?
 Tati or James Charles?
 It is a guilty pleasure.
 So creating content isn’t a hassle for me — it’s actually quite rewarding."

 "As a dancer, putting in work and then being able to see the end product on stage [creates the same feeling] I get when I make my YouTube videos.
 My best advice is that whatever it is that you are creating, trust your gut.
 A consistent voice that always comes from your heart is so powerful.
 Fight the urge to replicate and always think of the community you're building rather than the quantity."